akando42/next-map/public/content/posts/07-04/index.md

 cover: "content/posts/07-04/spykman-world-devil_eggs_in_one_basket.jpg"
 date: "07-04"
 title: "Stealth and The All Eggs In One Basket Approach"
-tags: ['United States','United Kingdom','Turkey','Spykman World','Nicholas Spykman']
+tags: ['United States','United Kingdom','Turkey','China', 'Russia', Spykman World','Nicholas Spykman']
 published: true
 ---
 ### Investing in Arrows is better than investing in Shields